soif/EspBuddy/doc/command_examples.md

   - gpios           : Test all Device's GPIOs
   - ping            : Ping Device(s)
   - sonodiy         : Discover, Control or Flash Sonoff devices in DIY mode
   - repo_version    : Parse the current repository (REPO) version.
-REPO is a supported repository (espurna, espeasy or tasmota)
+REPO is a supported repository (espurna, espeasy, tasmota or wled)
   - repo_pull       : Git Pull the local repository (REPO).
-REPO is a supported repository (espurna, espeasy or tasmota)
+REPO is a supported repository (espurna, espeasy, tasmota or wled)
   - list_hosts      : List all hosts defined in config.php
   - list_configs    : List all available configurations, defined in config.php
   - list_repos      : List all available repositories, defined in config.php